executors/executors/explanatory.md

 By design, our executors model provides no explicit support for creating thread-local storage.
 Instead, our design provides programmers with tools to reason about the relationship of programmer-defined `thread_local` variables and execution agents created by executors.
-For example, the executor type trait `executor_execution_mapping_guarantee` describes how execution agents are mapped onto threads, and consequently how the lifetimes of those agents relate to the lifetimes of `thread_local` variables.
+For example, the executor properties `thread_execution_mapping` and `new_thread_execution_mapping` describe how execution agents are mapped onto threads, and consequently how the lifetimes of those agents relate to the lifetimes of `thread_local` variables.
 It is unclear whether these tools are sufficient or if more fine-grained control over thread local storage is warranted.

 ### Forward Progress Guarantees and Boost Blocking